 Windows Executable and Service Names Linux Daemon Description novell- pbserv.exe novell-pbserv Provides imaging services to devices.
 Novell ZENworks Preboot Service novell- proxydhcp.exe novell-proxydhcp Runs alongside a standard DHCP server to inform PXE devices of the IP address of the TFTP server.
-Novell Proxy DHCP Service The Proxy DHCP server also responds to PXE devices to indicate which bootstrap program (nvlnbp.sys or) to use. novell-tftp.exe novell-tftp Used by PXE devices to request files that are Novell TFTP Service needed to perform imaging tasks.
-The TFTP server also provides a central repository for these imaging files, such as the Linux kernel, initrd, and nvlnbp.sys or.
-A PXE device uses this server to download the bootstrap program ($nvlnbp.sys$ or). novell- zmgprebootpolicy .exe novell- zmgprebootpolicy The PXE devices use this to check if there are any Preboot bundles that are assigned to the device.
+Novell Proxy DHCP Service The Proxy DHCP server also responds to PXE devices to indicate which bootstrap program (nvlnbp.sys or nvlnbpx64.efi) to use. novell-tftp.exe Novell TFTP Service novell-tftp Used by PXE devices to request files that are needed to perform imaging tasks.
+The TFTP server also provides a central repository for these imaging files, such as the Linux kernel, initrd, and nvlnbp.sys or nvlnbpx64.efi.
+A PXE device uses this server to download the bootstrap program (nvlnbp.sys or nvlnbpx64.efi). novell- zmgprebootpolicy .exe novell- zmgprebootpolicy The PXE devices use this to check if there are any Preboot bundles that are assigned to the device.
 Novell ZENworks Preboot Policy Service